MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubernetes-manifest-v1.md

 **`connectionType`** - **Service connection type**<br>
 `string`.
 Required when `action != bake`.
 Allowed values: `azureResourceManager` (Azure Resource Manager), `kubernetesServiceConnection` (Kubernetes Service Connection).
 Default value: `kubernetesServiceConnection`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Select a Kubernetes service connection type.

+* `kubernetesServiceConnection` (Kubernetes Service Connection) - Allows you to provide a KubeConfig file, specify a Service Account, or import an AKS instance with the **Azure Subscription** option.
+Importing an AKS instance with the **Azure Subscription** option requires Kubernetes cluster access at Service Connection configuration time.
+* `azureResourceManager` (Azure Resource Manager) - Lets you select an AKS instance.
+Does not access Kubernetes cluster at Service Connection configuration time.

 For more information, see [Remarks](#remarks).
 <!-- :::editable-content-end::: -->
 <br>